umbraco/UmbracoDocs/14/umbraco-cms/reference/security/external-login-providers.md

 Follow the steps below to disable the automatic redirect to Umbraco ID:

-1. Open the umbraco-cloud.json file in your favorite code editor.
+1. Open the `umbraco-cloud.json` file in your favorite code editor.
-2. Locate the Identity section.
+2. Locate the `Identity` section.
-3. Add a new key: AutoRedirectLogin.
+3. Add a new key: `AutoRedirectLogin`.
-4. Set the value to false.
+4. Set the value to `false`.

 {% code title="umbraco-cloud.json" %}